-More than one Dallas temperature sensors:
+More than one Dallas temperature sensor:

-Pull-up resistance: (producte web)
+Pull-up resistance: (product web)

-The 4k7 Ohm resistance that has been apearing in the hardware assemblies is needed to set the data line (DQ) to HIGH.
-This allows the sensor to work with the One Wire Arduino library and to operate without an external power supply, because it's taken through the 1-Wire pull-up resistance through the DQ pin when the bus is high.
+The 4k7 Ohm resistance that has been appearing in the hardware assemblies is needed to set the data line (DQ) to HIGH.
+This allows the sensor to work with the One Wire Arduino library and to operate without an external power supply because it's taken through the 1-Wire pull-up resistance through the DQ pin when the bus is high.
 The high bus signal also charges an internal capacitor, which supplies power to the device/s when the bus is low.
-This assembly is known as "parasite".
+This assembly is known as a "parasite".
 Its hardware disposition is the following one.